-HASDIC 2019 CHNA community engagement participants argued that being homeless directly impacts health by increasing exposure to infectious disease, particularly hepatitis A, and to contagious illnesses.
-In addition, homeless individuals are exposed to extreme weather conditions, which contributes to poor health.
-Participants also explained that managing chronic diseases, like diabetes, without a place to store medications is impossible, and without the ability to maintain hygiene, so is effective wound care.
+HASDIC 2019 CHNA community engagement participants argued that being homeless directly impacts health by increasing exposure to infectious disease, particularly Hepatitis A, and to contagious illnesses.
+In addition, homeless individuals are exposed to extreme weather conditions, which, they said contributes to poor health.
+In addition, participants explained that managing chronic diseases, like diabetes, without a place to store medications is impossible, and without the ability to maintain hygiene, so is effective wound care.
 In addition, they suggested that those homeless individuals who have prescription medications become targets of street violence.
 Care after discharge from the hospital is particularly challenging for the homeless, they argued, since they have no safe place to recover.
-Homelessness also indirectly affects health through its influence on access to care, since homeless individuals face challenges in transportation and in making and keeping medical appointments.
+Homelessness, it was argued, also indirectly affects health through its influence on access to care.
+Homeless individuals face challenges in transportation and in making and keeping medical appointments.
 In addition, homeless people face stigma in the health care community, participants said, which can make them hesitant to seek care when they need it.

-HASDIC 2019 CHNA community engagement participants also noted that health is negatively impacted for those who worry about maintaining their housing.
+In addition, HASDIC 2019 CHNA community engagement participants noted that for those who worry about maintaining their housing, health is negatively impacted.
 This is in part, they explained, because paying rent becomes their primary focus; attending to their own health, and the health of their families, is a lower priority than keeping a roof over their heads.
 Participants also argued that stress and anxiety about housing contribute to both physical and mental health issues.
 Housing conditions, they claimed, also affect health.
-Crowded housing, for instance, was presented as contributing to the spread of illness, and environmental hazards, such as the presence of lead paint, cockroaches and other pests, are believed to exacerbate conditions like asthma.
+Crowded housing, for instance, was presented as leading to the spread of illness, and environmental hazards, such as the presence of lead paint, cockroaches and other pests, are believed to exacerbate conditions like asthma.